lo585983/snes9x_3ds/readme.md

 To use:

+*Homebrew Launcher:*

-1. Copy the Snes9x_3ds.3dsx into the \3ds\snes9x\ on your SD card.
+1. Copy Snes9x_3ds.3dsx and snes9x_3ds_top.png into any folder on your SD card.
-2. Place your SNES ROMs inside the same folder.
+2. Place your SNES ROMs inside any folder.
 3. Go to your Homebrew Launcher (through Cubic Ninja) and launch the snes9x_3ds emulator.

+*CIA Version:*

+1. Use your favorite CIA installer to install snes9x_3ds.cia into your CFW.
+2. Place your SNES ROMs inside any folder.
+3. Copy snes9x_3ds_top.png to ROOT of your SD card.
+4. Exit your CIA installer and go to your CFW's home screen to launch the app.

 When in-game,

 1. Tap the bottom screen for the menu.
 2. Use Up/Down to choose option, and A to confirm.
 3. Use Left/Right to change between ROM selection and emulator options.
+4. You can quit the emulator to your homebrew launcher / your CFW's home screen.

 Feedback and bug reports are welcome.
 Help with development is also welcome!